 Plan your first trip in TRIPS

-Use this article when you want the shortest path from "I have a route idea" to "I have a workable first-pass itinerary."
+Use this article when you want the shortest path from "I have a route idea" to "I have a working first-pass itinerary."

 The first-trip workflow